 15. Someone Gets Sprayed by a Skunk

 The best way to avoid this one is to keep skunks away from your campsite in the first place.
-In order to do this, be especially fastidious about not leaving food or trash out at night.

-If despite your best efforts, someone does get sprayed, you can usually neutralize the odor with a solution made from a few common ingredients you might want to consider packing.
-Check out this guide to removing skunk odor which includes a simple recipe for an odor eliminator.
+If despite your best efforts someone does get sprayed, you can usually neutralize the odor with a solution made from a few common ingredients you might want to consider packing.

 16. You Didn’t Bring Enough Food

 Also, plan ahead if there is any chance of being snowed in or otherwise stranded at your site.
-If you do see that you are running low on food and still have a couple more days remaining, you can always try asking departing neighboring campers if they have anything left over.
+If you do see that you’re running low on food and still have a couple more days remaining, you can always try asking departing neighboring campers if they have anything left over.

 If they packed extra canned foods and other non-perishables, they may be happy to leave some with you.